projectcontour/contour-operator/design/service-apis.md

     name: projectcontour
 ```

-The `gatewayClassRef` is a reference to a GatewayClass used for managing the Contour.
-If unspecified, the field will
-default to "None", indicating a GatewayClass does not exist, and the operator should use the Contour resource to
-instantiate a Contour environment.

 ### Gateway

 A Gateway describes how traffic can be translated to Services within a Kubernetes cluster.
-That is, it defines
+That is, it defines how to
-infrastructure-specific settings for translating traffic from somewhere that does not know about Kubernetes to somewhere
+translate traffic from somewhere that does not know about Kubernetes to somewhere that does.
+For example, traffic sent
-that does.
-For example, traffic sent from a client outside the cluster to a Service resource through a proxy such as
+from a client outside the cluster to a Service resource through a proxy such as Contour.
+While many use-cases have
-Contour.
-While many use-cases have client traffic originating “outside” the cluster, this is not a requirement.
+client traffic originating “outside” the cluster, this is not a requirement.

 A Gateway is 1:1 with the lifecycle of the infrastructure configuration.
 When a Gateway is created, the operator will
 create an instance of Contour.
 Gateway is the resource that triggers actions in Service APIs.
 Other Service API
 resources represent structured configuration that are linked together by a Gateway.

-A Gateway MAY contain one or more Service APIs *Route references which serve to direct traffic for a subset of traffic
+A Gateway MAY contain one or more Service APIs *Route references which serve to forward traffic to a specific service
-to a specific service.
-Note that Contour Operator is NOT responsible for managing *Route Service API resources.
+based on application-level rules.
+Note that Contour Operator is NOT responsible for managing *Route Service API
+resources.

 The following is a Gateway example that listens for HTTP traffic on TCP port 80: